Astraea (nuclear warhead)

-The Astraea A21 is a British nuclear warhead planned to replace the Holbrook warheads on Royal Navy submarines from the 2030s.
-Named after the Greek goddess of justice and precision, the new warhead will be carried by the upcoming Dreadnought-class submarines on Trident D5 missiles.
-It will share the Mark 7 re-entry body used on the planned American W93 warhead.
+The Astraea A21 is a British nuclear warhead being developed by the Atomic Weapons Establishment to replace the Holbrook warheads on Royal Navy submarines from the 2030s.

+Named after the Greek goddess of justice and precision, the warhead will be carried by the upcoming Dreadnought-class submarines on Trident II D5 missiles.
+The warhead is being developed in parallel with the American W93 nuclear warhead, with which it will share the Mark 7 re-entry body and some non-nuclear components.

 Background

 Development of a replacement nuclear warhead for the Trident nuclear programme was confirmed on 25 February 2020, by the defence secretary, Ben Wallace.
 The warhead will be designed, developed, and manufactured in the UK by the Atomic Weapons Establishment (AWE), nationalised in 2021.
 The UK is participating in the W93 programme as observers, and supporting the UK is one of the specified aims of the project.

+Collaboration with the United States takes place under the 1958 US–UK Mutual Defence Agreement and the Polaris Sales Agreement.
+Since 2016, the US and UK have collaborated on a "Joint Technology Demonstrator" to develop tests for warhead safety and manufacturing technologies.

 The UK's stockpile of warheads was planned to decrease from a maximum of 225 to 180 by the mid-2020s, but was instead increased to 260 in the 2021 Integrated Review.
 The UK also stopped providing information on the numbers of operational and deployed warheads or missiles, under its policy of deliberate ambiguity.

-Since 2016, the US and UK have collaborated on a "Joint Technology Demonstrator" to develop tests for warhead safety and manufacturing technologies.
 The "Replacement Warhead" programme's acquisition cycle is reported to consist of 6 phases covering both production and disposal of military equipment.
-The British government spent £214m on the project until the end of financial year 2020–21.
+The British government spent £214 million on the project until the end of financial year 2020–21.
 It was confirmed to have entered the "concept" phase in March 2023, setting out requirements and the options available.